davidhubbard/tiva-ussh/libti2cit/README.md

 In `Makefile` you can replace all occurrences of "example-main" with your own app name.
 Then rename the `example-main.c` file to that name.

+Libti2cit is licensed with a liberal LGPL license to make this code as widely available as is possible.
+If you need to obtain a different license, please create an issue on the repository at github.com and include your contact information.

 libti2cit HOWTO
 ---------------